cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Transactions

 You can view the transaction progress of withdrawals from Qredo in the ledger section.
+The transactions covers all funds that you are the owner of.

 1   Click (the Ledger icon)
 2. Click the **Addresses** tab,